 You can also use old slides for projectors (with the film removed) or use the card inner frames that you get with picture/photo frames (photo mounts) instead.
 Another suggestion is to use everyday objects as a viewfinder – anything with a hole or a view through it, even your hands arranged in a square/rectangle shape.
 Be creative!

 You can also buy traditional viewfinders in art shops – although these can cost a fair amount, you can get adjustable ones made out of plastic.
-I had these postcard viewfinders designed and made for Thinking Museum, as they are lightweight to carry around and save me loads of time!
+I had some postcard viewfinders made and they saved me loads of time!

 HOW TO USE

 On guided tours or educational programmes, we use viewfinders regularly to help us look closer at things (objects, artworks, buildings).
 They work particularly well with ‘busy’ scenes – where there is so much information to take in at once that it can sometimes feel overwhelming.
 The viewfinder helps you to break it down into parts and to focus on just one part, rather than trying to see it all at once.
 Hold them up close to your eye or at arm’s length.

 - Stand back to back with a partner.
 Person 1 is facing the object/building/artwork that you want to focus on, the other person (person 2) is facing away holding a clipboard with paper and a pencil.
 Person 1 holds up a viewfinder and finds a spot to focus on.
 They then have to describe what they see through the viewfinder to the person behind them who then draws what is being described.
 After several minutes (you can set a timer if you want), you can then look at what was drawn and discuss the experience before swapping roles!
 This is a good warm-up exercise.

 - Have participants look closely at an object/artwork/building and discuss their first observations.
 Then, get them to identify an object/area that stands out.
 Use the viewfinder to focus in on that area/object.